 So, yeah, VPN connections are great.
 But as we explained here, sometimes they are not enough.
-VPN services are often more useful for individual users looking to mask their IP address or encrypt their online traffic.
-However, VPNs are not the best tool for your business if your goal is safe, secure, and anonymous web connection.
+VPN services are often more useful for individual users looking to mask their IP addresses or encrypt their online traffic.
+However, VPNs are not the best tool for your business if your goal is a safe, secure, and anonymous web connection.

-Businesses need a secure internet connection so they can improve data scraping, conduct website testing or verify their ads are working as required.
+Businesses need a secure internet connection so they can improve data scraping, conduct website testing, or verify their ads are working as required.
 That’s what Static Residential Proxies are for.

 In general, proxies are an intermediary server between a computer and the wider web.
-Static residential proxy provides legitimate IP addresses given by Internet Service Provider (ISP), so it is less likely to be identified as suspicious and won’t be blocked or blacklisted.
+A static residential proxy provides legitimate IP addresses given by Internet Service Provider (ISP), so it is less likely to be identified as suspicious and won’t be blocked or blacklisted.
 Yes, It is attached to a real physical address.
 Just not your real physical address.
 So you can still hide your location if you want.